Akinfenwa: Liverpool boss Klopp answers Wycombe striker’s WhatsApp request | Goal.com

 "Let me tell you something, the only person that can hit me up on WhatsApp this time is Klopp, so we can celebrate together.
 You get me?
 Oi!"

-Klopp, who led the Reds to emerge as 2019-20 champions of the English elite division took to the social media platform to answer the Anglo-Nigerian’s request through a video message.
+Klopp, who led the Reds to emerge as 2019-20 champions of the English elite division took to the social media platform to answer the Anglo-Nigerian request through a video message.

+Are u crazyyyyyyy the man, the myth, the legend sent me a Watsapp.
+Today can’t get any better.
+Thank you Klopp #YNWA #Beast20 #BeastMode we did it #champHereWeCome 💪🏿🙏🏿💙 pic.twitter.com/9RgiKZkYt2— daRealAAkinfenwa (@daRealAkinfenwa) July 13, 2020

 "Hello big man, congratulations!" said Klopp.